gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 1. Connected by **Ethernet** to the **Network Switch**, and the **Network Switch** is power **on**.
 2. The **WiFi Router** is in range and powered on.
+3. If rebuilding the Kubernetes Master and have existing Kubernetes Nodes then disconnect them from the Network Switch as tey can interfer with Kubernetes Master Admin Initialization.

 #### Step 1: Connect to the Raspberry Pi to be Configured as the Kubernetes Master